Surgery obstructions from Khovanov homology: Khovanov homology

 \section{Khovanov homology}

 We begin by reviewing Khovanov homology \cite{Khovanov2000} to fix notation and conventions.
 We work with the reduced version of the theory with coefficients in the field $\bF=\bZ/2\bZ$.
 For definitions see Khovanov's work \cite{Khovanov2003}, as well as work of Shumakovitch \cite{Shumakovitch2004}.
-To a link $L\into S^3$, this theory associates a bi-graded group (or, $\bF$-vector space) $\Khred(L)$ with primary grading $\delta$ and secondary grading $q$.
-This grading is non-standard: to recover the original conventions, the primary grading is given by $\delta+2q$, and secondary grading by $2q$.